Ludo186A/spec-kit/templates/commands/implement-prp.md

 ---

-description: Execute focused implementation of a specific component defined in a PRP (Project Requirements \& Planning) document
+description: Execute focused implementation of a specific component defined in a PRP (Project Requirements & Planning) document

-scripts:

-&nbsp; sh: scripts/bash/check-prerequisites.sh --json --require-tasks --include-tasks --include-prp

-&nbsp; ps: scripts/powershell/check-prerequisites.ps1 -Json -RequireTasks -IncludeTasks -IncludePrp

 ---

-\## User Input
+## User Input